 A person with biliary colic typically feels pain in the middle to right upper abdomen.
+This pain can even radiate to the shoulder.
 The pain can feel sharp, crampy, or like a constant dull ache.
 Colic often occurs in the evening, especially after eating a heavy meal.
 Some people feel it after bedtime.

 The worst pain of biliary colic commonly lasts for 30 minutes to an hour, but may continue at a lower intensity for several more hours.
 The pain stops when the gallstone breaks free of the bile duct and passes into the intestine.